 Self-discipline helps you get rid of negative thoughts and feelings.
 Discipline is your trusted companion to help you get up and go.

 When you’re feeling down, it reassures you there is a light at your end of the tunnel; too excited and a bit rash, it gives you the patience and confidence to keep calm and take one step forward.

 Self-discipline allows you to stay focused and not get distracted by things that don’t matter.

 The Power of Habit: – Charles Duhigg

 Charles Duhigg is also famous as the writer behind the New York Times.
 He wrote this book on habits.

 He wrote this book after long hours of observation of the collective habits of the people.
 The complexity of human behavior fascinated the author to explore how the human brain, habits, and energy are used in work.

-He discusses some of the findings on the brain level and explains the three stages of cue, habit, and reward that re-models your behavior.
+He discusses some of the findings on the brain level and explains the three stages of cue, habit, and reward that re-model your behavior.